 This was brought home to me this year climbing Zodiac with Ian Parnell, who it’s fair to say was one of the most “balls to the wall” climbers Briton’s ever produced.
-Yet on a climb that was way below his ability (having climbed Zodiac in a day, as well as Wyoming sheep Ranch and Aurora) being a father put a big dent in his psyche, and this man who’d led A5’s and more chop routes than anyone I know, was turned into a semi gibbering reck on a pitch he’d have flown up before his daughter had been born, something he freely admitted too.
+Yet on a climb that was way below his ability (having climbed Zodiac in a day, as well as Wyoming sheep Ranch and Aurora) being a father put a big dent in his psyche and this man who’d led A5’s and more chop routes than anyone I know, was turned into a semi gibbering wreck on a pitch he’d have flown up before his daughter had been born, something he freely admitted too.

 All of a sudden all he could see were ways to die, not a nice frame of mind.

 Most of the best alpine climbers - with a few exceptions - aren’t parents.
-They are fully married to climbing, and have very few things to hold them back in their passion.
-This means they remain more focused, and are less weighed down by thoughts of responsibility, plus they can climb more further improving their alpine psyche.
+They are fully married to climbing and have very few things to hold them back in their passion.
+This means they remain more focused and are less weighed down by thoughts of responsibility, plus they can climb more further improving their alpine psyche.

 But anyone who has kids knows, the sacrifice of ice and snow is one well worth it.
-Sure it make life harder, and put a dent in your climbing, or crush it all together, but what you gain WILL be worth the sacrifice, even if it doesn’t always feel like it when you’re pining for the mountains when sat at the ball pool.
+Sure it makes life harder, and put a dent in your climbing, or crush it all together, but what you gain WILL be worth the sacrifice, even if it doesn’t always feel like it when you’re pining for the mountains when sat at the ball pool.

 2. Build a positive alpine picture